lukaszraczylo/graphql-monitoring-proxy/README.md

 When enabled, the proxy will:
 - Perform periodic health checks against the GraphQL backend during startup
-- Use exponential backoff with jitter for health check retries
+- Use exponential backoff (1.5x growth, capped at 30 seconds) for health check retries
 - Log startup progress and backend readiness status
 - Start accepting traffic only after backend is confirmed healthy
 - Continue startup if backend doesn't respond within the timeout (with warnings)